 One of the things that can bring Malaysians together is the conversation about the petrol price - almost all of us have the same love-hate sentiment towards it.
 10 years ago, the petrol price used to be priced at RM1.80 for RON95 and RM2.05 for RON97.
-Fast forward today, the country has reverted to the weekly price float price again - so no more cheering.
+Fast forward today, the country has reverted to the weekly price float again - so no more cheering.

 1. Petrol price increased by 22%

-The good thing is, the government is capping the petrol price at RM2.20/litre for RON95 and diesel too (RM2.18) even when the market price increase.
+The good thing is, the government is capping the petrol price at RM2.20/litre for RON95 and diesel too (RM2.18) even when the market price increases.
 It’s like you can still feel the pinch, but not so much.
 Okay, so what about RON 97?
 Obviously nothing - you guys can afford an expensive car what.

-Additionally, the government is also going to implement the RON95’s petrol targeted subsidies in mid-2019 for those car owners with engine capacity of 1,500cc or less and motorcycles owners with of 125cc or less.
+Additionally, the government is also going to implement the RON95’s petrol targeted subsidies in mid-2019 for those car owners with engine capacity of 1,500cc or less and motorcycle owners with 125cc or less.
 It’s still unclear how this is going to be implemented and we’re kinda excited about it too.
 For now, we wait lor.

 2. Minimum wage increased by RM100 je?New year, new minimum wage - since 1 January 2019, Malaysian minimum wage has been increased to RM1,100/month or RM5.29/hour and standardised throughout the country.
 Previously, the minimum monthly wage in Peninsular Malaysia is RM1,000, whereas in Sabah, Sarawak and Labuan is RM920 monthly.

 Of course, there was a lot of mixed reactions.
 Some employees of the B40 group were happy about it because this means less burden.
 Some were not - “RM1,100 je?”, “With the living cost now, enough ah?”.
 What we can say is please hakuna your tatas.